Energy-Tweedie: Score meets Score, Energy meets Energy: Tweedie-Like Formula for Gibbs Noise

-We would like to note that an \textit{Elliptical} distribution is not necessarily an Exponential family distribution; this result thus extends the known Tweedie identities above \citep{efron_tweedies_2011, kim_noise_2022} to a wider distributional family.
+In the case of the exponential family of distributions, \citet{efron_tweedies_2011} has derived related Tweedie's formulas for the first two moments.\todo{TODO: cut candidate} We would like to note that a Gibbs distribution is not necessarily an exponential family distribution when viewed as a family in the location parameter $x$; this result thus provides Tweedie identities beyond what \citep{efron_tweedies_2011, kim_noise_2022} cover.
 Some examples follow below.